 In some cases, the person at fault is evident, however, some accidents require a more in-depth investigation to conclude who precipitated the collision.

 Evidence such as photographs, witness statements, disobeyed traffic laws, and property damage is vital to help determine who is at fault.
 One helpful tip you should keep in mind is to never admit fault.
 If you admit fault, and the other driver is partly liable for the car wreck, you may negate your chances of compensation or be obligated to pay out more than what the other driver deserves.

-What to Do When You Are at Fault and the Victim Tries to Sue
+What to Do When You Are at Fault

 If you’re at fault for the collision, your insurance company will likely cover the other driver’s expenses based on your insurance policy.
 However, it’s imperative to be aware that insurance companies tend to seek their own best interests and will attempt to pay as little as possible in compensation.
-Insurance companies do not care about justice but focus, instead, on the amount of money they may owe an injured victim.
+Insurance companies do not care about justice but focus, instead, on the amount of money they may owe an injured person.